ross-stockman/ross-stockman/README.md

 ![profile](https://user-images.githubusercontent.com/3802975/219921938-7923bbaf-a55d-4d99-8bd4-d65436686a4c.jpg)

+🔧 Full-stack engineer • ☕ Coffee-fueled problem solver • 🐾 Rescue dog advocate

 ### Hi there 👋

-I'm a software engineer with over 18 years of experience, specializing in Java and the Spring ecosystem.
-I enjoy working across the stack and am currently expanding my skills in front-end development with React.
-Lately, I've been experimenting with AI tools and Model-Control-Prompt (MCP) patterns to explore their potential in real-world applications.
+I'm a **full-stack software engineer** with over 18 years of experience, specializing in Java and the Spring ecosystem.
+I enjoy building scalable systems and working across the stack—from designing resilient backend services to experimenting with modern frontend frameworks like React.

-I'm also passionate about architecture principles and philosophies, such as SOLID vs. CUPID, TDD, and DDD.
-I believe in leveraging modern tools—including AI—to enhance software development, testing, and team collaboration.
+Lately, I've been exploring AI tools and Model-Control-Prompt (MCP) patterns to better understand how AI can enhance real-world software systems.
+I’m passionate about software architecture principles and philosophies, such as SOLID vs. CUPID, TDD, and DDD.
+I believe in leveraging modern tools—such as AI-assisted development—to improve code quality, testing, and collaboration.

 ---